 The Tamarack District Library (TDL) is located at 832 S. Lincoln Ave.
 TDL serves the citizens of Cato, Hinton and Pine Townships along with the Lakeview Community School District including portions of Belvidere, Douglass, Maple Valley, Millbrook and Winfield Townships.

 TDL offers more than books to our patrons.
 TDL also offers movies, music and magazines for borrowing privileges.
+Lending times are 3 weeks for print and audio books plus music CD’s, and 1 week for DVD’s.
 All materials except fiction movies are free of charge and available to any patron with a valid library card.
 Other services available for small fees include copy machine, fax machine, laminator and computer printer.
 The library also has an Ellison Die Cut machine to be used in the library, free of charge if you supply your own paper.
-The library has 8 public access computers offering Internet and Microsoft Office applications to the public and 5 laptops that can be checked out for in-library use for adult patrons.
+The library has 6 public access computers offering Internet and Microsoft Office applications to the public and 5 laptops that can be checked out for in-library use for adult patrons.
 Library programming is offered for children and adults including toddler story hours, book clubs, tween activities and informational classes.
 Keep an eye on our Library Events calendar for program information.

-TDL Board of Trustees meets monthly on the third Thursday of the month to conduct the business of the library.
+Tamarack District Library Board of Trustees meets monthly to conduct the business of the library.
 The Board is comprised of 2 members from each entity that makes the library’s service area.
-View the scheduled meetings and minutes by clicking here.
+Click here for the list of trustees and meeting minutes.

 TDL believes in providing knowledgeable and friendly staff.
 Staff members are continually learning methods and information to better equip them for their jobs.
 Every effort is made to provide all of our patrons with quality service.

 Youth Services –

 Page – Lauryn

 By telephone – 989-352-6274 By Fax – 989-352-7713